vickertan/Rest-Time/README.md

 -   Add warning indicator when user's input is not qualified (empty or same)
 -   Remove unused color in css
 -   Display deletion confirmation using modal
--   Refetch quote data whenever the date in local storage different from today's date
+-   Create loading animation when fetching quote from API